tinyhttp/tinyhttp/packages/cookie-parser/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/@tinyhttp/cookie-parser?style=flat-square)](npmjs.com/package/@tinyhttp/cookie-parser) [![npm](https://img.shields.io/npm/dt/@tinyhttp/cookie-parser?style=flat-square)](npmjs.com/package/@tinyhttp/cookie-parser)

+> A rewrite of [cookie-parser](https://github.com/expressjs/cookie-parser) module.

 Parse `Cookie` header and populate `req.cookies` with an object keyed by the cookie names.
 Optionally you may enable signed cookie support by passing a `secret` string, which assigns `req.secret` so it may be used by other middleware.
-A rewrite of [cookie-parser](https://github.com/expressjs/cookie-parser) module.

 ## Installation